Michael Gunner

-Michael Patrick Francis Gunner (born 6 January 1976) is an Australian politician and was the 11th Chief Minister of the Northern Territory from 2016 to 2022.
-He is a Labor member of the Northern Territory Legislative Assembly, having held his seat of Fannie Bay in Darwin since the retirement of then Chief Minister Clare Martin at the 2008 election.
+Michael Patrick Francis Gunner (born 6 January 1976) is an Australian former politician who was the 11th Chief Minister of the Northern Territory from 2016 to 2022.
+He was a Labor member of the Northern Territory Legislative Assembly, holding the seat of Fannie Bay in Darwin from the retirement of then Chief Minister Clare Martin at the 2008 election until his resignation in July 2022.

 Gunner was elected Labor leader in the Northern Territory, becoming Leader of the Opposition, in April 2015.
 He led Labor to a landslide victory in the 2016 Northern Territory election.
 He was sworn in on 31 August, the first Northern Territory Chief Minister to have been born there.
 Gunner led Labor to another victory in the 2020 election, albeit with a reduced majority.

 On 10 May 2022, Gunner announced his intention to resign the position of Chief Minister.
 On 27 July 2022, Gunner resigned his position as member for Fannie Bay.

 Early life

 Gunner was born in Alice Springs in 1976, the eldest of four children, to Mick and Jane Gunner.
 His great-grandfather settled in Tennant Creek in the 1930s from Tbilisi in Georgia, fleeing the country after the Russian Revolution.
-He has indigenous relatives in Utopia north of Alice Springs.
+He has Indigenous relatives in Utopia north of Alice Springs.

 Gunner went to school in Alice Springs, Tennant Creek and Darwin.
 He began a law degree at Northern Territory University (now Charles Darwin University), switching to a Bachelor of Arts degree which he completed.
 He supported himself by working at retail chain Big W and as an electorate officer.
 He has represented the Territory in rugby union.
 Gunner went on to work as a senior government ministerial and policy adviser between 2001 and 2008 to former Chief Minister Clare Martin.